-Simple Lentigines: Can occur anywhere over the body and at any age.
-In contrast to solar lentigines they do not darken with solar exposure and have an increased number of melanocytes.
+- Simple Lentigines: Can occur anywhere over the body and at any age.
+In contrast to solar lentigines, they do not darken with solar exposure and have an increased number of melanocytes.

 How Do We Treat Them?

-Our pigmentation treatment consists of a laser that emits light at a specific wave length to specifically target the melanin protein.
+Our pigmentation treatment consists of a laser that emits light at a specific wavelength to specifically target the melanin protein.
 When the light is directed onto the skin, it is absorbed by the melanin protein pigment.
 Melanin is a natural protein with colour characteristics, which allows us to manipulate it in terms of light absorption.
 Once the melanin has absorbed the light, the heat from the laser stimulates an immune system response.
-As the melanin in the blemish is in higher concentration than normal, instigation of natural cell renewal occurs.
-In effect, the pigmentation treatment prompts the body to notice the increased levels of melanin in order to balance it out.
-The pulsing feature of the laser allows us to heat the melanin critically, whilst causing minimal damage to the surrounding areas of skin tissue.
+As the melanin in the blemish is in a higher concentration than normal, instigation of natural cell renewal occurs.
+In effect, the pigmentation treatment prompts the body to notice the increased levels of melanin to balance it out.
+The pulsing feature of the laser allows us to heat the melanin critically whilst causing minimal damage to the surrounding areas of skin tissue.

 The Pigmentation Treatment Process

 Gentle cleaning of the skin is necessary to remove chemicals.
 The treatment area undergoes the application of ECG (Electrical Conductivity Gel).
 The ECG gel cools the area and ensures optimal light transmission from the applicator to the skin.
 Clear Medical therapists select the optimum setting which is safe and effective on an individual basis.
-The skin surface has a quartz applicator placed on to it.
-Pure white laser light passes via the quartz block through the skin.
+The skin surface has a quartz applicator placed on it.
+The pure white laser light passes via the quartz block through the skin.
 We treat Neighbouring skin areas in the same way, during a full treatment, by moving the quartz applicator.
 This process is done until your therapist covers the treatment area fully.
-Finally, we clean the skin and apply barrier protection.
-Our treatment policies specify that individuals can have treatment 5 days after a successful consultation and patch test.
+Finally, we clean the skin and apply a barrier for protection.
+Our treatment policies specify that individuals can have treatment five days after a successful consultation and patch test.

 What To Expect?